fweber-de/UniversalProtocolHandler/README.md

 # UniversalProtocolHandler

-This is a tool so simply provide URL Protocol Handler for the system or the current user to open specific apps.
+This is a tool to simply provide URL Protocol Handlers for the system or the current user to open specific apps.
 One use case could be to open Microsoft-365 ms-* (ms-excel, ms-word, ...)
 URL Schemes with Citrix Published Apps from Teams or Sharepoint Online.

 ## CLI Commands